beaolivei/frontend-challenge/README.md

 ### How to run it
 If you download the folder in your computer I would recommend running it in the local server.
-I also deployed a version of it in the github pages.
-I used the npm run build for it.
-Please, check my github (@beaolivei) pages for the published version.
+I also deployed a version of it in Netilifly.
+You can check it at frontendchallengebeaoliveira.netlify.com